 About this Test:

 The health of your dog is paramount!
 But many dog breeds are vulnerable to a number of genetic diseases.
 These diseases get passed down the generations from the parent to the progeny – some of these disorders are life-threatening.
 Wouldn’t you want to know if your dog is genetically susceptible to a potentially fatal disease?
 Thanks to advances in technology we are able to provide dog inherited disease testing which will detect genetic susceptibilities to certain diseases in specific dog breeds.
-Our canine disease testing service starts from just $75 for the first test and $40 for each additional test ordered for the same canine at the same time.
-Results are ready in 7 working days from receipt of samples
+Our canine disease testing service starts from just $95 for the first test and $40 for each additional test ordered for the same canine at the same time.
+Results are ready in 2-3 weeks from receipt of samples at our Lab.

 Why is it Necessary to get your Dog Tested?

 If you are a dog breeder, then you know that responsible buyers will only select dogs that are free from predisposition to genetic diseases.
 By testing your dog, the presence of any hereditary disease causing genes can be detected.
 It is in the interest of any dog breeder to try and avoid mating dogs with potentially devastating diseases.
 But such diseases can only be detected through dog DNA testing.

 Degenerative Myelopathy: A degenerative disease of the dog’s spinal cord in which muscles of the leg become weak, finally leading to paraplegia.

 Cataract: Clouding in the lens of the eyes resulting from a breakdown of protein within the eyes.
 This usually leads to the inability to see clearly, and potentially blindness.

 Uric Acid DNA Test: This test detects hyperuricosuria, which is an increase in the level of uric acid in urine.
 It is also an autosomal recessive inherited disorder whereby disease stones are formed in the bladder.